2019 Asia Rugby Women's Championship Div 1

-The 2019 Asia Rugby Women's Championship Div 1 was held from 19—22 June in Calamba, Philippines.
+The 2019 Asia Rugby Women's Championship Div 1 was held from 19 to 22 June in Calamba, Philippines.
 China won the Division 1 Championship after beating the Philippines in the Final.
 India also created history when they defeated Singapore to record their first test match victory.

 China progressed to a play-off with Kazakhstan, which was also a 2021 Women's Rugby World Cup qualifier.
 The winner was promoted to the 2020 Asia Rugby Women's Championship.
 The competition will see one team qualify directly for the 2021 Rugby World Cup in New Zealand.